watrall/lena/README.md

 ## Provenance

-This pilot was created inside an institution-wide initiative focused on applying AI responsibly across the curriculum to strengthen student learning and institutional outcomes.
-It launched within Department of Anthropology online courses, where we paired faculty, instructional designers, and technologists to make sure the guardrails matched pedagogical goals.
-After the initial run we migrated the codebase from the internal GitLab instance to GitHub to share the work openly and invite collaboration from the broader community.
+This pilot was created within an institution-wide initiative focused on applying AI responsibly across the curriculum to strengthen student learning and institutional outcomes.
+Lena launched within Department of Anthropology online courses in the summer of 2024.
+Faculty, students, and administratos were paired to make sure the guardrails matched the department's pedagogical goals.
+After two cycles of online classes, the codebase was migrated from MSU's internal GitLab instance to GitHub to share the work openly and invite collaboration from the broader community.

 [ci-badge]: https://github.com/watrall/lena/actions/workflows/ci.yml/badge.svg?branch=main
 [ci-workflow]: https://github.com/watrall/lena/actions/workflows/ci.yml